Comparisons12 min read

 Here's the deal — most CRM comparison articles are written by people who've spent about 20 minutes in a demo.
 I've actually spent serious time inside both of these platforms — configuring pipelines, chasing down integrations, rage-clicking through onboarding flows — so you don't have to.
 If you're trying to decide between Monday CRM vs HubSpot in 2026, you're in the right place.

 Both tools are genuinely good.
 That's what makes this comparison tricky.
-Monday CRM is a visual, flexible sales platform built on top of monday.com's project management DNA.
-HubSpot is a full-blown CRM ecosystem with marketing, sales, and service hubs that's been growing aggressively for years.
-They're not really competing for the same customer — but a lot of buyers still end up comparing them side by side.
+Monday CRM is a visual, flexible sales platform built on top of monday.com's project management foundation.
+HubSpot is a full-blown CRM ecosystem with marketing, sales, and service hubs that's been evolving for years.
+They're not really competing for the same customer — but a lot of buyers still end up comparing them head-to-head.
 So let's settle this properly.

 This comparison is aimed at small-to-medium businesses, sales teams, and founders trying to figure out where to invest in 2026.
 Whether you're switching from a spreadsheet or migrating from Salesforce, there's something useful here for you.